 To identify AI objects

 The OIC is set up with AI Auto Inspection enabled by default.
-When you finish spying on a web or mobile object, the OIC Edit view suggests an AI object you could use to represent the object in your test.
+When you finish spying on a web, mobile, or SAP GUI for Windows object, the OIC Edit view suggests an AI object you could use to represent the object in your test.
 The OIC also enables you to identify all AI objects in your application.
 For details, see To identify single objects.

 By default, the OIC automatically selects a set of recommended properties and values to use for object identification.
 You can override these suggestions and create customized object descriptions.

 To edit object descriptions